JuliaTurkuDataScience/MicrobiomeAnalysis.jl/docs/src/example5.md

 # Tutorial 5: Wrangle real data into a SummarizedExperiment

+Until now, experiments were either simulated, imported from R or converted from a CommunityProfile.
+Producing instances of SummarizedExperiment from scratch might appear more challenging, as it requires some data analysis skills to wrangle the raw data into the necessary shape.
+Also, filtering missing values or setting some thresholds could also come into handy.
+Here, a few possible approaches are explained.

 ## Assays

-It is recommended to store experimental results and bioinformatics output into an Excel workbook or as a group of csv files, which can be easily read in Julia as follows:
+It is recommended to store experimental results and bioinformatics output into an Excel workbook or as a group of csv files, which can be easily imported.

 ```@example re
 using XLSX, CSV, DataFrames